 The Information Technology department has been rapidly advancing in support systems for site-based technology.
-In 2008/2009, a full service Technology Service Desk was implemented serving all district and school Technology needs and requests.
+Since 2008/2009, a full service Technology Service Desk has been used to service all district and school Technology needs and requests.
 Appropriate routings have been defined so that the proper technician can be assigned to the request immediately, thus providing the end user with the most optimum support necessary.